Hong Kong written Chinese: Development of registers

 Hong Kong written Chinese, if taken to mean all forms of Chinese writing employed in Hong Kong, has different registers depending on the context in which it is used.
-The high register used in government, schools, and formal settings, is the closest to Standard Chinese.
-Yet lower registers, used in more informal settings, also developed through an intermixture with written Cantonese.
-The rising popularity and prestige of the Cantonese language with the boom of the Hong Kong entertainment industry (especially cinema and music) in the 1980s was an important factor in the establishment of written Cantonese as a language used in subtitles, magazines, comic books, and popular fiction.
-In more formal settings, written Cantonese also appears in court protocols.
+It is a continuum between written Standard Mandarin Chinese, the acrolect and written vernacular Cantonese, the basilect.
+The higher registers used in government, schools and formal settings is identical or nearly identical to written Standard Mandarin Chinese.
+Yet lower registers, used in more informal settings, also developed through code-switching with written vernacular Cantonese.
+The rising popularity and prestige of the Cantonese language with the boom of the Hong Kong entertainment industry, especially cinema and music, in the 1980s was a contributing factor in the popularisation of written Cantonese.
+It began to be used more and more in subtitles, magazines, comic books and popular fiction.
+In more formal settings, written vernacular Cantonese can also appear in court protocols and police reports when exact transcription is deemed as important.